‘Winning a medal doesn’t make him Jewish’: Israel’s gymnastics champion tumbles into marriage controversy

 But ultra-Orthodox political leaders warned against weakening the religious nature of the state.

-“Winning a medal doesn’t make him Jewish,” Arye Deri of the religious Shas Party told the newspaper.
+“Winning a medal doesn’t make him Jewish,” Aryeh Deri of the religious Shas Party told the newspaper.
 “Our laws are consistent: For 73 years, marriage in this country has been run by Jewish law.”

 The office of Prime Minister Naftali Bennett, who called Dolgopyat in Tokyo to congratulate him, declined to comment on the marriage dust-up.